Quick Answer

 How Do I File a Claim After a Rear-End Collision?

-Most insurers require a detailed claims form.
-This may include your account of what happened, damage descriptions, and initial repair or medical estimates.
+3. Complete a claims form Most insurers require a detailed claims form.
+Mighty builds and submits the claims form for you, including your account of what happened, damage descriptions, and initial repair or medical estimates.

 - Photos of the vehicles and accident scene